jeroenterheerdt/HAsmartirrigation/README.md

 The component keeps track of hourly precipitation and at 23:00 (11:00 PM) local time stores it in a daily value.
 It then calculates the exact runtime in seconds to compensate for the net evaporation.
 This is all the component does, and this is on purpose to provide maximum flexibility.
 Users are expected to use the value of `sensor.smart_irrigation.daily_adjusted_run_time` to interact with their irrigation system and afterwards call the `smart_irrigation.reset_bucket` service.
 [See the example automations below](#step-3-creating-automation).

 This component uses reference evapotranspiration values and calculates base schedule indexes and water budgets from that.
 This is an industry-standard approach.
 Information can be found at https://www.rainbird.com/professionals/irrigation-scheduling-use-et-save-water, amongst others.
 The component uses the [PyETo module to calculate the evapotranspiration value (fao56)](https://pyeto.readthedocs.io/en/latest/fao56_penman_monteith.html).
+Also, please see the [How this works](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/How-this-component-works) Wiki page.

 ## Configuration